Reference checking

-Reference checking is one of the key features of Ü, which allows to reduce number of errors in programs.
+Reference checking is one of the key features of Ü, which allow to reduce number of errors in programs.
 This mechanism allows to find in compile-time use-after-free errors, aliasing errors, dangling references errors, etc.

 fn Foo()